Victim of Nursing Home Abuse?

 As Florida's population continues to age, more families face the difficult

 decision of whether to place their elderly family members in nursing homes.

-the personal, yet aggressive representation Maria Gerber can provide.
+yet aggressive representation Maria Gerber can provide.

 Nursing Home Abuse

 Nursing home abuse may be physical or mental.
 Mental abuse includes emotional

 and psychological torture, such as intimidation and threats to the patients.

 Physical abuse includes: